Australian National CJD Registry

 The ANCJDR provides routine diagnostic testing services to aid the assessment of suspected sporadic, familial, and iatrogenic cases of CJD and other prion diseases nationwide, and as required to New Zealand and South-East Asian countries.

-These tests include the CJD Biomarker Panel 14-3-3 protein ELISA and RT-QuIC assay (NATA/RCPA accreditation does not cover the performance of these tests), total-tau protein test (NATA/RCPA accredited), tissue biopsy for evidence of prion disease and PRNP genetic testing.
+These tests include: the NATA/RCPA accredited CJD Biomarker Panel 14-3-3 protein ELISA and RT-QuIC assay; tissue biopsy for evidence of prion disease; and PRNP genetic testing.

 CJD testing specifications